nadiia-balaian/grocery-list/README.md

 npx json-server --watch server/db.json --port 8000
 ```

-Add Item page was created just for showcase app routing.
+Add Item page same as Item Page was created just for showcase app routing.
 I would prefer to make add new item on the same page where there is a list.

 ## Learn More